 Mango vs. Papaya

-The mango and papaya are two types of tropical fruit that have garnered a good amount of popularity for their delicious taste and versatility.
+The mango and papaya are two types of tropical fruit — like cherimoya and pineapple guava — that have garnered a good amount of popularity for their delicious taste and versatility.
 Both are sweet, fleshy and loaded with an impressive array of important nutrients.

 When it comes to nutrition, both are considered incredibly nutrient-rich ingredients.
 In a single cup, papaya packs in more vitamin C, vitamin A and folate, but the same amount of mango is higher in fiber, vitamin B6 and vitamin E.

-There are a number of different types of mangos out there, each of which has slight differences in taste and appearance.
-Although there may also be some minute distinctions between Kent mango nutrition vs. Alphonso mango nutrition, honey mango nutrition (also known as Ataulfo mango nutrition) and Kesar mango nutrition, they can all be used in similar ways and are brimming with important vitamins, minerals and antioxidants that your body needs.
+There are a number of different types of mangos out there, which have slight differences in taste and appearance.
+Although there may also be some minute distinctions between Kent mango nutrition vs. Alphonso mango nutrition, honey mango nutrition (also known as Ataulfo mango) and Kesar mango nutrition, they can all be used in similar ways and are brimming with important vitamins, minerals and antioxidants that your body needs.

 If your mangos are still a bit unripened, place them in a paper bag in a warm place, which will help them ripen within two days.
 However, you can also choose to keep unripened mangos at room temperature, which will take them about a week to ripen.
 Storage in the refrigerator, however, will make them last for somewhere around two weeks.